About ECHO Foundation

-If you choose to rent, you can expect to pay one monthly amount, which includes your monthly levies.
+If you choose to rent, you can expect to pay one monthly amount.
 For your own account will be the expenses of electricity, water and internet connectivity.
-The levy portion of the monthly rental includes building maintenance, security surveillance and monitoring, municipal charges (excluding electricity and water), village nursing clinics, social services and the use of all village facilities.
+The monthly rental includes building maintenance, security surveillance and monitoring, municipal charges (excluding electricity and water), village nursing clinics, social services and the use of all village facilities.

 This option is different to the traditional lease format, as your rental contract will not have a termination date.
 Instead, it will be yours for as long as you or your partner live.

 Should you need to relocate, you can easily terminate your lease by giving one month’s notice.

 The life right option provides the resident tenure for life, i.e. usage of the house by the purchaser and his or her spouse, with the added benefit of guaranteed admittance into the Foundation’s frail care facilities at the normal rate applicable to the liferight contract prevailing at the time of admittance.

 Compared with rental like a ‘pay-as-you-go’ option, life right is the alternative whereby you pay your rent upfront for a fixed period of approximately 13 years.
 The advantage is that you avoid annual increases to rentals and, should either you or your spouse inhabit the unit for longer than 13 years, one would effectively no longer be paying rent.